-It is possible to write a CA IDMS program that accesses web services.
+It is possible to write an IDMS program that accesses web services.
 This is done by issuing socket calls that are sent over a TCP/IP connection.

 The first step in your efforts will be to understand the protocol employed by the specific service you intend to access, as well as its specific messaging needs.
 Web Services typically use SOAP (Simple Object Access Protocol), which is a lightweight protocol for the exchange of information in a decentralized, distributed environment.
 It is an XML (Extensible Markup Language) based protocol that consists of three parts: